nkh/P5-App-Asciio/documentation/mdbook_asciio/src/README.md

 ## History

 Asciio was born ... as a dare; someone coined a cool name at a conference in Oslo and it's been under development for 20 years.
-It allows you to embed graphs in code, documentation, requirements, ...
+It allows you to embed graphs in code, documentation, requirements ...

 ```